January 4, 2019

 Reduce Bounce Rate with Google Tag Manager (without Changing Your Content)

-If you google “how to reduce bounce rate”, you’ll get a ton of useful resources which describe how you should improve your content, add more call-to-action, etc. And I totally agree with them.
+Updated: January 4th, 2019.
+If you google “how to reduce bounce rate”, you’ll get a ton of useful resources that describe how you should improve your content, add more call-to-action, etc. And I totally agree with them.
 Content IS the king.
 The more I publish posts on this blog, the more I realize it’s true.
 But this blog post is not about the content, readability, or user experience.

 What is a bounce rate?